Disease Guide ·Lipoma ·2026

 Lipoma Coverage Basics

-Most pet insurance policies cover lipoma diagnosis (fine needle aspirate) and surgical removal when medically necessary.
+Most policies cover diagnosis and removal when medically necessary.
 Standard 14-day illness waiting period applies.
-Elective removal of a lipoma that isn't causing problems may not be covered.
+Elective removal of non-problematic lipomas may not be covered.

 Red flag · Pre-existing